-Applications are invited for a PhD studentship on a project seeking to program self-assembly of colloidal matter.
-The project is available starting from the 2018-19 academic year with Dr Dwaipayan Chakrabarti in the School of Chemistry at the University of Birmingham with opportunities to closely collaborate with experimental group(s).
+A PhD place is available on a project themed on programmable self-assembly of colloidal matter starting from the 2019-20 academic year with Dr Dwaipayan Chakrabarti in the School of Chemistry at the University of Birmingham.

 Dr Dwaipayan Chakrabarti, School of Chemistry, University of Birmingham

-Self-assembly of colloidal building blocks has enormous potential as a means of structure fabrication due to the scope for tuning the interparticle interactions.
+Self-assembly of colloidal particles can be programmed to yield desired structures because of the scope for tuning the interparticle interactions.
 This bottom-up strategy has received a great boost from an unprecedented growth in the synthesis of microparticles over the last decade, offering an exotic variety of colloidal building blocks different in terms of shape, composition, pattern, and functionality.
-However, design rules for engineering their assembly into target structures are rather limited.
+However, design rules for engineering colloidal self-assembly into target structures are rather limited.
+The key is to understand the interplay of interactions in operation so as to manipulate them to ensure that the target structure is not only thermodynamically favourable but also kinetically accessible.
+To this end, the successful applicant will develop, adapt, and apply computational methods, largely underpinned by the theory of statistical mechanics and energy landscape framework, to study systems of interest in close connection with contemporary experimental research.
+For example, the specific system may involve patchy colloids, DNA-coated colloids, active colloids or nematic colloids.

-Applicants must have a Masters in chemistry/physics/materials science/chemical engineering or in a related discipline at the upper second class level, the normal requirement being at least 65% overall degree mark, and an interest in theoretical and computational studies.
+Applicants must have a Master’s degree in chemistry / physics / materials science / chemical engineering or in a related discipline at the upper second class level, the normal requirement being at least 65% overall degree mark, and an interest in theoretical and computational studies.
 Programming experience is desirable, but not essential.

 How to apply:

-Applications will be evaluated on an ongoing basis until the position is filled.
-Apply as soon as possible to receive full consideration for admission into the PhD programme for the 2018-19 academic year.
+Applications will be evaluated on a rolling basis until the position is filled.
+Apply by January 31, 2019 to receive full consideration for admission into the PhD programme for the 2019-20 academic year.